gitKrystan/2025-emberfest/slides.md

 <!--
 One of the most important parts of the store is the "Request Manager"

-Think of RequestManager as your ship's communications officer - it manages all external contact!
+* Think of RequestManager as your ship's communications officer - it manages all external contact!

-RequestManager is fully customize-able.
-You don't even need to use Fetch, though we will. (click)
+RequestManager is also fully customize-able.

+* You don't even need to use Fetch, though we will.
+Our RequestManager is basically identical to the one recommended in the WarpDrive guides.

-You can customize it with handlers to transform requests and responses as needed. (click) These handlers can choose to call `next()`, similar to middleware patterns in API frameworks.
+* You can customize it with handlers to transform requests and responses as needed.
+These handlers can choose to call `next()`, similar to middleware patterns in API frameworks.

-You can also register a special "CacheHandler" to integrate with WarpDrive's caching system.
+* You can also register a special "CacheHandler" to integrate with WarpDrive's caching system.
 In our case, we're using the default CacheHandler.

-So the Request Manager does exactly what it says on the tin. (click) It manages your requests.
+So the Request Manager does exactly what it says on the tin.

+* It manages your requests.
 -->

 ---

 # \{JSON:API\} - "The Communicator"

-By default, _Warp_**Drive** `Fetch` speaks \{JSON:API\} fluently, giving you:
+By default, _Warp_**Drive** speaks \{JSON:API\} fluently, giving you:

 <div class="grid grid-flow-col gap-4">